AVAVT/ld53/BotPackages/Typescript-nodejs/README.md

 1. Install nodejs at https://nodejs.org/ (either version is fine)

-2. Open a command line at this root `TypeScript` folder and write
+2. Open a command line at this root `Typescript-nodejs` folder and write

 ```
 npm install